-- D. A copy of the letter sent by the county that notified affected units of government that the agreement will be renewed unless the county is notified by the unit of government to terminate the agreement; and a copy of any such letter from any unit(s) of government requesting termination (see Section III, paragraph E.). - E. Where applicable, copies of fully executed cooperation agreements or amended agreements between the county and its included units of general local government, including any cooperation agreements from applicable units of general local government covered under Section III, Qualification Actions to be Taken by County, paragraph C., and the opinions of county counsel and governing body authorizations required in Section V., Cooperation Agreements, paragraphs B and C.
+- D. For a county that has cooperation agreements in effect that provide for automatic renewal, a copy of the letter sent by the county that notified affected units of government that the agreement will be renewed unless the county is notified by the unit of government to terminate the agreement, and a copy of any such letter from any unit(s) of government requesting termination (see Section III, paragraph E). - E. Where applicable, copies of fully executed cooperation agreements or amended agreements between the county and its included units of general local government, including any cooperation agreements from applicable units of general local government covered under Section III, Qualification Actions to be Taken by County, paragraph C, and the opinions of county counsel and governing body authorizations required in Section V, Cooperation Agreements, paragraphs B and C.

-For a county that has cooperation agreements in effect that provide for automatic renewal of the urban county qualification period as provided under Section V., Cooperation Agreements, paragraph E., at the time of such automatic renewal, the documents to be submitted are: a legal opinion from the county's counsel that the terms and provisions continue to be authorized under state and local law, and that the agreement continues to
+For a county that has cooperation agreements in effect that provide for automatic renewal of the urban county qualification period as provided under Section V, Cooperation Agreements, paragraph E, at the time of such automatic renewal, the documents to be submitted are: a legal opinion from the county's counsel that the terms and provisions continue to be authorized under state and local law and that the agreement continues to provide full legal authority for the county; copies of any executed amendments to automatically renewed cooperation agreement (if any); and, if locally required, governing body authorizations.

-- provide full legal authority for the county; copies of any executed amendments to automatically renewed cooperation agreement (if any); and if locally required, governing body authorizations. - F. Any joint request(s) for inclusion of a metropolitan city as a part of the urban county as permitted by Section VIII., paragraph A., Metropolitan City/Urban County Joint Recipients, along with a copy of the required cooperation agreement(s).
-If either the urban county or the metropolitan city fall under the "exception criteria" at 24 CFR 570.208(a)(1)(ii) for activities that benefit low and moderate-income residents of an area, the urban county must notify, in writing, the metropolitan city of the potential effects of such joint agreements on such activities.
-See Section VIII., paragraph A., for further clarification.
+F. Any joint request(s) for inclusion of a metropolitan city as a part of the urban county as permitted by Section VIII, paragraph A, Metropolitan City/Urban County Joint Recipients, along with a copy of the required cooperation agreement(s).
+If either the urban county or the metropolitan city fall under the "exception criteria" at 24 CFR 570.208(a)(1)(ii) for activities that benefit low- and moderate-income residents of an area, the urban county must notify, in writing, the metropolitan city of the potential effects of such joint agreements on such activities.
+See Section VIII, paragraph A, for further clarification.